 Christmas looks different this year.
 My focus has been on finishing up shopping, creating intentional moments, but in the middle of all the busy parts, I still find myself stopping.
 When I stop, I am confronted with the fact that Christmas looks different this year.
-With changes within our extended family, it pours out into the holidays.
-A mixture of emotions are sprinkled in with the normal Christmas excitement.
+A mixture of other emotions is sprinkled in with the normal Christmas excitement.

-Reflecting on this fact, I have a feeling I am not the only one who is preparing for a different Christmas.
+Reflecting on this fact, I know I am not the only one who is preparing for a different Christmas.
 While we all have different stories and struggles, there is that common thread.
 Our expectations are held in limbo for the season.

 Processing through the changes as Christmas looks different this year, I realize I have a choice and so do you.

-Christmas is not meant to meant to be a perfect day.
-It is meant to be a day where we celebrate a perfect Savior who came for our brokenness.
+Christmas was never intended to be a perfect day.
+Jesus was born in the midst of a messy stable, in imperfect circumstances.
+Christmas is a day where we celebrate our perfect Savior who came for our brokenness.

 Focus on the reason for the holiday.

 When we take our eyes off of all of the stress, we are able to truly savor the reason for the season- Jesus.
-He came for our messes and He came to embrace us in the midst of the mess.
-Whenever you feel yourself starting to feel overwhelmed with all the stress, take a deep breath and focus back on Him.
+He came to embrace us in the midst of the mess.
+Whenever you feel yourself starting to feel overwhelmed with all the stress, take a deep breath, and focus back on Him.

 Allow yourself to grieve the loss.

 Stuffing emotions away or pretending like everything is perfect is not going to solve anything.
 It is like putting a bandaid on a gushing wound that needs surgery.
 Eventually, things will be worse, not better.

 You can grieve the loss without being consumed.
 When you feel sad, let yourself feel these feelings.
 It is important to acknowledge grief.